-- the gNB-CU-UP may provide the gNB-CU-CP at E1 setup or configuration update about established shared NG-U terminations, indicated by one or several MBS Session IDs. - at establishment of the MC bearer context in the gNB-CU-UP, the gNB-CU-UP may overwrite the QoS flow mapping indicated by the gNB-CU-CP, if the gNB-CU-CP has provided its consent to do so at MC bearer context setup.
+- the gNB-CU-UP may provide the gNB-CU-CP at E1 setup or configuration update about established shared NG-U terminations, indicated by one or several MBS Session IDs. - at establishment of the MC bearer context in the gNB-CU-UP, the gNB-CU- CP may request the gNB-CU-UP to either apply the available MRB configuration of the shared NG-U termination, or to apply the MRB configuration requested by the gNB-CU-CP.
+The gNB-CU-UP provides the MRB configuration to the gNB-CU-CP if the MRB configuration requested by the gNB-CU-CP and the available MRB configuration of the shared NG-U termination are different.

-Editor's Note: providing the consent from the gNB-CU-CP to the gNB-CU-UP needs further discussions.